NeleIsDead/antiseedcrack/README.md

 # antiseedcrack
-Simple Datapack To prevent seedcracking by slightly changing the numbers in structure generation
+Simple Datapack To prevent seedcracking by slightly changing some numbers in structure generation.
+Not Rly much to see here